A STORY SPANNING 70 GLORIOUS YEARS

 With considerable effort they bought special machines to produce circular sheets and edging machinery.

-In addition to silos, 100% stainless steel tanks for wine and oil were also produced.
+In addition to silos, 100% he produced also stainless steel tanks for wine and oil.

 Luciano set up his own company in 1977, working alongside Lorandi Giuseppe with a different focus – Giuseppe mainly built silos and tanks and Luciano focused on pneumatic transport, mixers and handling loose, dry materials.